MolSSI-Education/python-package-best-practices/_episodes/05-testing.md

 We already have everything we need for this since we installed `pytest-cov` earlier which includes the coverage tools on top of the `pytest` package.

-We can summarize our code coverage as follows:
+We can assess our code coverage as follows:

 ~~~
 pytest --cov=molssi_devops